Alexlingl/online_bookstore/README.md

 四、Import Project

+1、Build a development environment

 exploitation environment：IDEA 2018.2.1/mysql 5.7.14/Redis 3.0.504

+2、Import database data

+You need to build a database called library in mysql and import the corresponding structure and data into the library database through the library.sql file.

+3、Import project source code

 It is highly recommended to import projects using maven.It will help you import all the packages you need, which have been defined in pom.xml file.